bulletmark/mpr/README.md

 sub-command but `mpr` also offers a `list` sub-command which fetches all package descriptions from micropython.org and then prints their names, versions, and descriptions.

-There are some undocumented features in mpremote which have been added to mpr as they are discovered.

-1. The `reboot` command can accept an optional millisecs delay.
-2. The `put` command (`cp` in mpremote) can copy a specified local directory recursively to root (`/`) on the device.

 ## Device Shortcut Names